knbz/security-advisor/about.md

 The findings API leverages a Grafeas component for the creation of findings and legato (graphQL) to query your services.
 You can define Finding metadata and then send findings to the service dashboard through the API for partner tools.
 The findings are then stored in the findings database that is based on Cloudant.

+For every initial finding, a security Security Advisor Instance ID for the account is generated.
+The service allows 18,000 findings, approximately 200 per day, for each account, in a 90 day period.
+At the end of the 90 days, the finds are purged.
+Finding limits are monitored and should the account reach the limit before 90 days, the total findings are reduced to 50% in a FIFO (First in, First Out) model.
+When the service receives an account delete notification all of the findings related to that account are  purged.
+You can retrieve all of the findings for your account by using the API and store them yourself for any future use or audit purpose.

 </br>

 ## Key concepts